Skip to main content

 Can You Age Cheese at Home?

-Yes—but it’s easiest when you choose cheeses that don’t demand laboratory precision.
+Yes, but it is easiest when you choose cheeses that do not need laboratory precision.

-The best home candidates are hard cheeses and sealed cheeses (waxed or vacuum-packed) because the rind care is minimal and the risk profile is lower.
-Soft-ripened and blue cheeses are much harder because they depend on tight humidity control and their molds can spread.
+The best home candidates are hard cheeses and sealed cheeses because they need less rind care and carry less risk.
+Soft-ripened and blue cheeses are harder because they need tighter humidity control and their molds can spread.

 Home Aging Setup

-Home aging is mostly about controlling two things: temperature and humidity.
+Home aging mostly comes down to temperature and humidity.

 • Temperature: roughly 50–55°F (10–13°C) is a common target for many cheeses.